winneylee/california-wildfires/README.md

 **Week Two**

 ### Preliminary data preprocessing
-Machine learning algorithms typically only work with numerical data.
-Categorical and text data must therefore be converted to numerical data for use.

 - Encoding text labels into numerical values using pd.get_dummies() for "county" columns.

  Machine learning algorithms typically only work with numerical data.
 Categorical and text data must therefore be converted to numerical data for use.